bespinian/blog/content/posts/cloud-services.md

 This was a really high-level overview of some of the advantages a modern cloud provider can offer.
 We learned about some of the major services all cloud providers offer in one way or another: virtual machines, object storage, managed databases, serverless runtimes and message queues.

 Of course, they offer much, much more services, and they add new ones almost daily.

+The major advantages that all services have in common are availability, scalability, adaptability, and security.
+These are all important points, which usually take quite some effort when you run them yourself.

 And a last word: Don't be like Kurt.
 Enjoy your time off without distractions.